 Digital ports under AMS languages must follow certain constraints on type and state.
 In VHDL-AMS models, analog ports must have type "electrical".
-Digital ports must have type "std\logic" as defined in IEEE Standard Multivalue Logic System for VHDL Model Interoperability (Std\logic\1164), or later.
+Digital ports must have type "std_logic" as defined in IEEE Standard Multivalue Logic System for VHDL Model Interoperability (Std_logic_1164), or later.
 In Verilog-AMS models, analog ports must be of discipline "electrical" or a subdiscipline thereof.
 Digital ports must be of discipline "logic" as defined in the Accellera Verilog-AMS Language Reference Manual Version 2.2, or later and be constrained to states as defined in IEEE Std.
 1164-1993, or later.

-The digital ports delivering signals to the AMS model, D\drive, D\enable, and D\switch, must be limited to the '1' or '0' states for VHDL-AMS, or, equivalently, to the 1 or 0 states for Verilog-AMS.
-The D\receive digital port may only have the '1', '0', or 'X' states in VHDL-AMS, or, equivalently, the 1, 0, or X states in Verilog-AMS.
+The digital ports delivering signals to the AMS model, D_drive, D_enable, and D_switch, must be limited to the '1' or '0' states for VHDL-AMS, or, equivalently, to the 1 or 0 states for Verilog-AMS.
+The D_receive digital port may only have the '1', '0', or 'X' states in VHDL-AMS, or, equivalently, the 1, 0, or X states in Verilog-AMS.
 All digital ports other than the foregoing predefined ports may use any of the logic states allowed by IEEE Std.
 1164-1993, or later.

-SPICE, IBIS-ISS, VHDL-A(MS), Verilog-A(MS) versus VHDL-AMS and VERILOG-AMS: SPICE, IBIS-ISS, VHDL-A(MS), Verilog-A(MS) cannot process digital signals.
-All SPICE, IBIS-SVHDL-A(MS), Verilog-A(MS) cannot process digital signals.
-All SPICE, IBIS-(Consequently, IBIS multi-lingual models using SPICE, IBIS-ISS, VHDL-A(MS) or Verilog-A(MS) require analog-to-digital (A\to\D) and/or digital-to-analog (D\to\A) converters to be provided by the EDA tool.
+SPICE, IBIS-ISS, VHDL-A(MS), Verilog-A(MS) versus VHDL-AMS and VERILOG-AMS:

+SPICE, IBIS-ISS, VHDL-A(MS), Verilog-A(MS) cannot process digital signals.
+All SPICE, IBIS- ISS, VHDL-A(MS), Verilog-A(MS) input and output signals must be in analog format.
+Consequently, IBIS multi-lingual models using SPICE, IBIS-ISS, VHDL-A(MS) or Verilog-A(MS) require analog-to-digital (A_to_D) and/or digital-to-analog (D_to_A) converters to be provided by the EDA tool.
 The converter subparameters are declared by the user, as part of the [External Model] or [External Circuit] syntax, with user-defined names for the ports which connect the converters to the analog ports of the SPICE, IBIS-ISS, VHDL-A(MS), or Verilog-A(MS) model.
 The details behind these declarations are explained in the keyword definitions below.

-The electrical output characteristics of D\to\A converters are equivalent to ideal voltage sources having a zero ohm output impedance, and the electrical input characteristics of A\to\D converters are equivalent to ideal voltage probes, having an infinite input impedance.
+The electrical output characteristics of D to A converters are equivalent to ideal voltage sources having a zero ohm output impedance, and the electrical input characteristics of A to D converters are equivalent to ideal voltage probes, having an infinite input impedance,